zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 If MAWK is not available, uses GNU Awk (GAWK) - we used GAWK version 4.0.1 (Free Software Foundation 2012)

 Specifics to our analyses that have affected the code:
 1. We examined only biallelic variant sites fixed for alternative alleles between the reference Spotted and Barred Owl samples.
 * Field 43 in the vcf corresponded with the reference Spotted Owl sequence.
 * Field 16 in the vcf corresponded with the reference Barred Owl sequence.
-2.
+2. Our reference genome had some contaminant or mitochondrial scaffolds, which we removed from our analyses.
+* You could just take out the line that throws out the following scaffolds: C7961234, C7963448, C7970814, C8091874, scaffold3674

 ### 2) Allele depth calculation